niallduane/barf/src/Barf.TemplatePack/templates/infrastructure/database/Postgres/src/2.Infrastructure/Database/Readme.md

 To execute sql directly on the mysql docker container, run the following command

-`docker compose exec barfsourcename-db mysql -u root -pP@ssw0rd barfsourcenamedb`
+`docker compose exec barfsourcename-db psql -U root -W -d barfsourcenamedb`

 Write SQL scripts in the folder `./src/2.Infrastructure/Database/Scripts/Dev` and execute them using the command `source {filename}.sql`